kimfucious/sakura/README.md

 There is also a Prism plugin added to the JS for a dynamic code-copy button.
 Check that out by visiting one of the sample posts with a code-snippet.

-> Note: the code-copy button js code (clipboard.js) is CDN based and called by the Prism code.
+> :thinking: The code-copy button js code (clipboard.js) is CDN based and called by the Prism code.
 I'm not sure I like this, and I will try to figure out how to make that local.

 You can extend (or otherwise change) the Prism config by going to the [Prism website](http://prismjs.com/index.html), generating a new JS (and maybe a css) file, and replacing the current JS file (`_assets/js/prism.min.js`) and/or (`_assets/scss/custom/vendor/_prism.scss`) with your desirements.

-> _Note_: you'll want to run `gulp concat-js` after changing the Prism js file to get your changes into `assets/js/main.js`.
+> :point_up: You'll want to run `gulp concat-js` after changing the Prism js file to get your changes into `assets/js/main.js`.

 ### Font Awesome 5